National Velvet (film)

 In 2003, National Velvet was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2006, the film was ranked 24th on the American Film Institute's list of most inspirational movies.

 Plot

-Velvet Brown, a twelve-year-old horse-crazy girl, lives with her family in Sewels, a small village in Sussex, England.
-After winning a spirited gelding in a raffle, she dreams of training him for the Grand National steeplechase.
-Penniless young drifter, Mi Taylor, who discovered Mrs. Brown's name and address among his late father's effects, arrives at the Brown farm.
-Hoping to somehow profit from the association, Mi accepts an invitation to dinner and a night's lodging at the Browns' home.
-Mrs Brown is unwilling to allow Mi to trade on his father's good name and remains vague about their connection.
-Nevertheless, she convinces her husband to hire Mi as a store helper, over his better judgment.
-It is eventually revealed that Mi's career as a steeplechase jockey ended in a collision which resulted in another jockey's death.
-The accident left Mi fearing riding and hating horses.
+Velvet Brown, a 12-year-old horse-crazy girl, lives with her family in Sewels, a village in Sussex, England.
+After winning a gelding in a raffle, she dreams of training him for the Grand National steeplechase.
+Penniless young drifter Mi Taylor, who discovered Mrs. Brown's name and address among his late father's effects, arrives at the Brown farm.
+Mrs. Brown is unwilling to allow Mi to trade on his father's good name and remains vague about their connection.
+Nevertheless, she convinces her husband to hire Mi as a store helper and allow him to live in a room in the barn.
+It is eventually revealed that Mi's career as a steeplechase jockey ended in a collision that resulted in another jockey's death.
+The accident left Mi afraid to ride.

-Velvet calls her horse "The Pie" because his previous owner called the troublesome gelding a pirate.
-Seeing Pie's natural talent, Velvet pleads with Mi to train him for the Grand National.
-Mi believes it a fool's errand, not because the horse lacks ability, but because they are unable to finance the effort.
-He makes his case to Mrs. Brown, but she consents to Velvet's desire to train the horse.
-To cover the entrance fee and other costs, Mrs. Brown gives Velvet the prize money she won for swimming the English Channel.
+Velvet names her horse "Pie" because his previous owner called the troublesome gelding a pirate.
+Seeing Pie's potential, she pleads with Mi to train him for the Grand National.
+To cover the costs, Mrs. Brown gives Velvet the prize money she won for swimming the English Channel.
 Velvet and Mi train Pie and enter him into the race.